 Every group has its own ways of working and social expectations.

 Schools can improve their relationships with local communities by learning and respecting Aboriginal and Torres Strait Islander protocols.
-Building relationships may take time, and some give and take.
+Building relationships may take time, and require some give and take.

-Country or Place, which refer to the traditional lands of the First Australians, are fundamental to the wellbeing of Aboriginal peoples and Torres Strait Islander peoples.
-Country or Place means more than just rock, soil and minerals: there is a strong connection to traditional lands due to spiritual beliefs about how the land was created and the presence of many ancestors in the landscape, the sky, the waterways and the sea.
+Country or Place, which refer to the Traditional lands of the First Australians, are fundamental to the wellbeing of Aboriginal peoples and Torres Strait Islander peoples.
+Country or Place means more than just rock, soil and minerals: there is a strong connection to Traditional lands due to spiritual beliefs about how the land was created and the presence of many ancestors in the landscape, the sky, the waterways and the sea.

 Practices such as Welcome to Country and Acknowledgment of Country enable the wider community to share in Aboriginal culture and Torres Strait Islander culture, and lead to better community relationships and understanding.